conda-incubator/conda-recipe-manager/conda_recipe_manager/commands/README.md

 To get a full list of all currently available tools, run: `crm --help` To get help with a particular tool, run: `crm <tool-name> --help`

+All of these commands should return a POSIX-style error code when they encounter an issue.
+The codes should correlate to unique error cases.

 <!-- TOC -->

 - [Conda Recipe Manager CLI Overview](#conda-recipe-manager-cli-overview)